Looking for a Traditional Cannoli Recipe?

 2 tsp. vanilla

-- In a small to medium sauce pan, heat your oil over medium-high heat.
+- For this Traditional Cannoli Recipe, in a small to medium saucepan, heat your oil over medium-high heat.
 When choosing a pot, make sure that your form can fit in there fully submerged.

 - Sift the flour, sugar, and salt into a medium-sized bowl.